kreatio-sw/inflight/README.md

 - src/app/inflight/gen-mock-data.spec.ts - part of testing framework, generates
      test data with an optional delay
 - src/app/inflight/inflight-state.ts - structure for state
-src/app/inflight/inflight.spec.ts - test case
+src/app/inflight/inflight-*.spec.ts - test cases
 src/app/inflight/inflight.ts - main code
 src/app/interfaces/paged-results.ts - structure for paged results

 Test cases have good coverage - has actually been more complex to develop than the actual functionality.
+Mock Data Generator has test cases of its own which are set to skip by default.

 Beware test cases take significant time to run as these need to test delays and errors.